Max Euwe: World Champion

-Euwe's win was regarded as a major upset –he reportedly had believed that beating Alekhine was unlikely –and is sometimes attributed to Alekhine's alcoholism.
+Euwe's win was regarded as a major upset – he reportedly had believed that beating Alekhine was unlikely – and is sometimes attributed to Alekhine's alcoholism.
 But Salo Flohr, who helped Euwe during the match, thought Alekhine's over-confidence was more of a problem than alcohol; Alekhine himself said he would win easily.
-Former World Champions Vasily Smyslov, Boris Spassky, Anatoly Karpov, and Garry Kasparov later analysed the match and concluded that Euwe deserved to win and that the standard of play was worthy of a world championship.
+Former world champions Vasily Smyslov, Boris Spassky, Anatoly Karpov, and Garry Kasparov later analysed the match and concluded that Euwe deserved to win and that the standard of play was worthy of a world championship.
 Former World Champion Vladimir Kramnik has said that Euwe won the 1935 match on merit and that the result was not affected by Alekhine's drinking before or during the match.

 Euwe's performance in the great tournament of Nottingham 1936 (equal third, half a point behind Botvinnik and Capablanca, half a point ahead of Alekhine) indicated he was a worthy champion, even if he was not as dominant as the earlier champions.
 Reuben Fine wrote, "In the two years before the return match, Euwe's strength increased.
 Although he never enjoyed the supremacy over his rivals that his predecessors had, he had no superiors in this period."

 Euwe lost the title to Alekhine in a rematch in 1937, also played in the Netherlands, by the lopsided margin of 15½–9½.
 Alekhine had given up alcohol and tobacco to prepare for the rematch, although he resumed drinking later.
-He returned to the sort of form he had shown from 1927–34, when he dominated chess.
+He returned to the sort of form he had shown from 1927 to 1934, when he dominated chess.
 The match was a real contest initially, but Euwe's play collapsed near the end, and he lost four of the last five games.
 Fine, who was Euwe's second, attributed the collapse to nervous tension, possibly aggravated by Euwe's attempts to maintain a calm appearance.

 The two world title matches against Alekhine represent the heart of Euwe's career.
 Altogether, they played 86 competitive games, and Alekhine had a +28−20=38 lead.
 Many of Alekhine's wins came early in their series; he was nine years older, and had more experience during that time.
 The rematch was also one-sided in Alekhine's favour.

+Until American-born Bobby Fischer won the title in 1972, Euwe was the last World Chess Champion not born in the Russian Empire or Soviet Union.